-- Measure Traffic Light sure 85% or more people attending Fraud Academy Courses are very satisfied overall with the and content of the course attended GREEN Performance The cumulative figure of delegates that have found the quality and content of Fraud Academy Courses to is 95%.
-The feedback forms have been using these terms to describe the level of satisfaction rather than very satisfied, fairly satisfied.
+Measure Traffic Light 7.
+To ensure 85% or more people attending Fraud Academy Courses are very satisfied overall with the quality and content of the course attended GREEN

+The cumulative figure of delegates that have found the quality and content of Fraud Academy Courses to be excellent, very good or good is 95%.
+The feedback forms have been using these terms to describe the level of satisfaction rather than the terms, completely Satisfied, very satisfied, fairly satisfied.
 Feedback forms are being completed by an average of 98% of attendees.

-Measure Traffic Light 8.
-To participate in at least 95% of enforcement campaigns coordinated by the National Crime Agency's Economic Crime Operations Group GREEN

-The enforcement campaigns have not changed since the last quarter, so are included again for the current quarter as they remain relevant.
-There were 6 key economic crime campaign activity areas where there is active or proposed enforcement activity.
-ECD are participating in all areas, as detailed immediately below:
+Measure Traffic Light te in at least 95% of enforcement campaigns coordinated by the National Crime Agency's rime Operations Group GREEN Performance The enforcement campaigns have not changed since the last quarter, so are included again for the relevant.
+There were 6 key economic crime campaign activity areas where there is active or propos are participating in all areas, as detailed immediately below: • A SOCA led operation which is the continuation of the ECD led operation set up to deal with to Eastern European criminality, specifically money laundering.
+ECD will be involved in any timeframe has been set. sed enforcement activity.
+ECD improving intelligence relating

-- A SOCA led operation which is the continuation of the ECD led operation set up to deal with improving intelligence relating to Eastern European criminality, specifically money laundering.
-ECD will be involved in any enforcement activity but no timeframe has been set. - An operation led by ECD, the NCA and Home Office into share purchase fraud, which now has a full establishment of resources and infrastructure.
+- An operation led by ECD, the NCA and Home Office into share purchase fraud, which now has a full establishment of resources and infrastructure.
 The Joint Investigation Team should be in place in early August and operational activity is scheduled for during September. - With regard to an investigation into investment fraud (pension liberation), ECD is performing a consultative role at this time while the operational phase continues to develop.
 ECD will be engaged in any enforcement action. - ECD continues to progress OCG mapping through the application of day-to-day enforcement action by the operational teams.
 At ECD Tasking, OCGs are an agenda item; updates and bids are now cross-referenced to OCGs to ensure deliverance, recognition and enforcement action. - ECD is engaged with the Intellectual Property group and while tactics are being developed, ECD is part of the multiagency approach. - ECD is engaged with SOCA, who are leading on an investigation into cyber crime focussing on online ticketing of large scale sporting events, to support future enforcement action.